AntoineTF/vehicle_causality/unitraj/README.md

 - **Contrastive Projector:** Added a contrastive projector for generating embeddings suitable for causal analysis.
 - **Forward Pass Changes (`_forward` method):** Processes both factual and counterfactual embeddings.
+- The code overall is now modified to be **counterfactual friendly**.

 ### **3. Loss Functions:**